 The Union Government has announced many new schemes since the Union Budget 2014-15 and some of the schemes have been renamed.
 To bring some clarity, the Union Budget document also contains a section giving concordance tables.
-Table 19.2 provides information on various schemes of MoHUPA and MoUD after the concordance.
+Table 19.2 provides information on various schemes of MoHUPA and MoUD based on the concordance table.